-Equalisation An agreement through which the overall cost of providing the necessary infrastructure to support a development can be shared proportionately between all landowners.
+Equalisation An mechanism within a Section 106 agreement through which the overall cost of providing the land necessary for infrastructure to support a development can be shared proportionately between all landowners.

 Framework Agreement The Section 106 agreement which sets out the arrangements for the Tariff between English Partnership, Milton Keynes Council and the landowners for the sites included in the Tariff.